sassafrastech/nemo-koop/README.md

 ## Production

-Provision a brand new server:
+### Provision a brand new server

+1. Edit the host in `ecosystem.config.js` if needed
+1. Set up your DNS to point to the new server

+Locally (not on the server):

+1. Run `yarn run provision`
+1. Run `yarn run deploy`

+On the server...

+In the app directory (`current/`):

-1. Run `yarn run provision` locally (not on the server)
+1. Run `yarn run pm2 startup`, and copy the command it outputs

+As root:

+1. Paste the command copied above
 1. Set up nginx or some other software to serve the website (see [NEMO's prod setup guide](https://github.com/thecartercenter/nemo/blob/main/docs/production-setup.md) for an example)

+In the app directory (`current/`):

+1. `yarn run serve`
+1. `yarn run pm2 save` to commit the app to start automatically on server reboot

-Deploy regular updates:
+### Deploy regular updates

 1. Push any new commits
 1. Run `yarn run deploy` locally (not on the server)